Mouthless-Stoat/sigil101/src/ch2/5-looping.md

 ### Using Range

-`range` is a function which will create a list of number for you. `range` can take up to 3 arguments, but what each argument mean depend on the amount.
-If you only give `range` 1 argument that will be chosen as the end point (non-inclusive) of the array.
-If you give `range` 2 arguments the first will be the starting point (inclusive) and the second will be the end point (non-inclusive).
-And with 3 arguments `range` will act like the 2 arguments case with the third being the step.
+`range` is a function which will create a list of number for you. `range` can take up to 3 arguments, but what each argument mean depend on the amount.<br>

+1. If you only give `range` 1 argument that will be chosen as the end point (non-inclusive) of the array.<br>
+2. If you give `range` 2 arguments the first will be the starting point (inclusive) and the second will be the end point (non-inclusive).
+3. If you give `range` 3 arguments `range` will act like the 2 arguments case with the third being the step.

 Lot of word but it very easy to understand:

 ```gd
 print(range(5))         # [0, 1, 2, 3, 4]